Foreign exchange reserves

 The foreign exchange reserves are divided into a fixed income portfolio and an equity portfolio.
 The foreign exchange reserves also include a petroleum buffer portfolio, which is intended provide for an appropriate management of the government's need for converting foreign currency and NOK and for transfers to and from the Government Pension Fund Global (GPFG).
 The fixed income portfolio and petroleum buffer portfolio are managed by Norges Bank Central Banking Operations (CBO).
 The equity portfolio is managed by Norges Bank Investment Management (NBIM).

-The foreign exchange reserves may be invested in cash deposits and Treasury bills and sovereign bonds issued by France, Germany, Japan, the UK and the US and in equities listed on a regulated and recognised exchange.
+The foreign exchange reserves may be invested in cash deposits and Treasury bills and sovereign bonds issued by France, Germany, Japan, the UK, the US and China and in equities listed on a regulated and recognised exchange.
 The foreign exchange reserves may not be invested in securities excluded from the GPFG's investment universe.